Properties of globular clusters formed in dark matter mini-halos: Discussion

 If some GCs manage to preserve part of their original DM mini-halo, it is important that we understand the observational limitations that may allow us (or not) to detect this DM component.
 For instance, as the mini-halo mass distribution is more diffuse than the GC stellar component, one might ask if the DM amount in the GC inner regions is significant.
-For that purpose, we plot in Figure~\ref{fig: dens-ratio} the mass density ratio between a certain tracer (whether DM or GCs) and the stars from the GCs simulated inside DM mini-halos (i.e.,~$\star\bullet$) as a function of distance from the cluster's centre, at the last snapshot of our simulations.
+For that purpose, we plot in Figure~\ref{fig: mass-prof} the mass profile of different tracers (i.e. DM and GCs, for both scenarios) as a function of distance from the cluster's centre, at the last snapshot of our simulations.